NoahCardoza/CaptchaHarvester/README.md

                         the domain for which you want to solve captchas -H HOST, --host HOST  defaults to 127.0.0.1
   -p PORT, --port PORT  defaults to 5000
+  -b {chrome,brave}, --browser {chrome,brave}
+                        which browser to open on launch -r, --restart-browser
+                        if this flag is not passed, a new instance of the browser willbe opened. this flag is most helpful when solving Googles ReCaptchasbecause if you restat your main profile you'll most likely be loggedinto Google and will be given an easier time on the captchas

 For help contact @MacHacker#7322 (Discord)
 ```